scottbw/analytics-udd/udd/student_on_a_module_instance.md

 ## MOD_ACTUAL_MARK
 ### Description
-The mark awarded to the learner after any moderation process, but before any formal confirmation process.
-Moderation processes typically involve multiple markers, and confirmation processes typically involve external examiners.
+The mark awarded to the learner as first recorded in the SRS, usually but not always, prior to formal moderation and exam board confirmation.
+The value of MOD_ACTUAL MARK is expressed as a percentage; for example, a value of "63.75" means 63.75%, a value of "50" means 50%.

 ### Purpose
 Analytics